twomice/com.joineryhq.profcond/README.md

 ## Variables
 ProfileConditionals defines these JavaScript variables in CRM.vars.profcond:

-* pageConfig: the full array of rules as configured for the current [page-type] and [page-id].
+* pageConfig: the full array of rules as configured for the current [entity-type] and [entity-id].
 * formId: the `id` attribute of the CiviCRM form being displayed.
 * submittedParticipantValues: defined on "additional participantn" forms in a multi-participant event registration;
   an array of the values submitted values (omitting credit card details) from the